lmorchard/blog.decafbad.com/_posts/2003-10-06-rss-data-and-schema.markdown

 <br /><br />
 The problem, of course, is that this business with schema carries with it a bit of overhead, as well as a demand that you do some homework.
 You'll need to know more than your immediate programming environment.
 You'll need to think about XML and XML schemas, and you can't just stay in your comfortable favorite environment of programing language idiom.
 This is off-putting to some, to say the least.
 <br /><br />
 So...  how about Marc's question?
-"Can't we all live together?Ê Can't we put our heads together and come up with solutions that BRIDGE between these two standards - which just happen to have almost the same dam name?"
+"Can't we all live together??
+Can't we put our heads together and come up with solutions that BRIDGE between these two standards - which just happen to have almost the same dam name?"
 On the one side, I see hackers who want to get down and code, and who consider themselves and each other thoughtful and disciplined enough to do the right thing and prevent trainwrecks.
 On the other side, I see hackers who want to put discipline and thoughtfulness upfront and <i>in writing (or typing?)</i> before they code, because they don't really trust themselves or others to keep from wrecking the trains all the time.
 <br /><br />
 Personally, I want to live somewhere in the middle.
 Just enough distrust of myself and others to discourage sloppy problems, but not too much so that I have to trudge through careful molasses to get anywhere.
 <br /><br />